ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Item.rst

     }

-**Note**: using implicitWidth of Text or
-`TextEdit </sdk/apps/qml/QtQuick/TextEdit/>`__ and setting the width explicitly incurs a performance penalty as the text must be laid out twice.
+**Note**: using implicitWidth of Text or :ref:`TextEdit <sdk_qtquick_textedit>` and setting the width explicitly incurs a performance penalty as the text must be laid out twice.

 |

+.. _sdk_qtquick_item_layer.effect-prop:

 +--------------------------------------------------------------------------+
 |        \ layer.effect : Component                                        |